rzk-lang/sHoTT/src/STYLEGUIDE.md

 - The conclusion of the definition is placed on its own line, which starts with a colon (`:`).

-- Then, on the next line, the walrus separator (`:=`) is placed, and after it follows the actual construction of the definition.
-If the construction does not fit on a single line, we immediately insert a new line after the walrus separator and indent the code an extra level (2 spaces).
+- On the next line, the walrus separator (`:=`) is placed, and after it follows the actual construction of the definition.
+If the construction does not fit on a single line, we immediately insert a new line after the walrus separator.
+  Note, in particular, to avoid excessive indentation we do **not** indent the code an extra level in this case.

+### Trees and your constructions

 In the Rzk language, every construction is structured like a tree, where each operation can be seen as a branching point.
-We use indentation levels and parentheses to highlight this structure, which makes the code more organized and readable.
-For example, when part of a definition extends beyond a single line, we introduce line breaks at the earliest branching point, clearly displaying the tree structure of the definition.
+We use indentation and parenthization conventions to highlight this structure, which makes the code more organized and readable.
+For example, when part of a definition extends beyond a single line, we introduce line breaks at the earliest sensible branching point, clearly displaying the tree structure of the definition.
 This allows the reader to follow the branches of the tree, and to visually grasp the scope of each operation and argument.
-Consider the following example about Segal types:
+Consider the following example about Segal
+types:

 ```rzk
 #def is-segal-is-local-horn-inclusion